arthcmr/speakasso-server/README.md

-perception-server
+SPEAKASSO server
 =================

-Simple node server with json data for perception-client
+Simple node server with json data for SPEAKASSO

 ###How to get started
 You need to have Node.js installed.
 If you don't, install it through the official website: http://nodejs.org/